FCE Speaking Archives - EngExam.info

 Examiner: Juan, what is more important when choosing a job – how enjoyable it is or the salary?

 Juan: I’d say that it really depends on your age and your life situation.
-Sometimes we might really need the money, while others can afford to work for fun, experience in social connections.
-I guess that ideally you need to find good balance between these things.
-Yeah, I’d say the right balance in most important
+Sometimes we might really need the money, while others can afford to work for fun and experience social connections.
+I guess that ideally, you need to find a good balance between these things.
+Yeah, I’d say the right balance is most important.

 Examiner: Thank you.
 Marian, what do you think?

-Examiner: Marian, in your opinion what kind of jobs are going to be in demand in the future?
+Examiner: Marian, in your opinion, what kinds of jobs are going to be in demand in the future?

-Marian: It’s really difficult to say, I mean who knows what future holds for us.
+Marian: It’s really difficult to say – I mean, who knows what the future holds for us?
 I’d say that something to do with computers – after all, our society gets more and more dependent on computers and technology in general.
-Maybe something to do with robots.
+Maybe it has something to do with robots.
 I’m not very good at predicting things!

 Examiner: Juan, what’s your opinion?

 Juan: Marian has made a very good point about computers.
-We rely on computers a lot and I think eventually most professions will get replaced and automated in some way.
-With that in mind we can say IT industry will stay relevant and grow considerably in the coming years
+We rely on computers a lot, and I think eventually most professions will get replaced and automated in some way.
+With that in mind, we can say the IT industry will stay relevant and grow considerably in the coming years.

 Candidate Discussion